 - 10 small apples (2.5” to 3” in diameter)

-- Using a candy thermometer, heat up the candy mixture until it reaches 302°F. Turn off the heat.
+- Check the candy coating: Using a candy thermometer, heat up the candy mixture until it reaches 302°F. Turn off the heat.

-- Holding the wooden candy stick, dip the apple into the candy mixture and rotate once or twice.
+- Carefully dip the apples in the candy mixture: Holding the wooden candy stick, dip the apple into the candy mixture and rotate once or twice.
 Then, quickly remove the apple and place on the baking sheet.